lakejs/lake-docs/guide/introduction.md

 * Commercial type: They usually provide many features, but there are some limitations to integrating them into your commercial product.
 Purchasing a commercial license is also needed.

-Lake aims to be a full-featured, user-friendly editor, and is released under the MIT license which puts very few restrictions on commercial use.
+Lake aims to be a feature-rich, user-friendly editor, and is released under the MIT license which puts very few restrictions on commercial use.